guitarmind/tesseract-web-service/README.md

 tesseract-web-service
 =====================

-A Folked version from https://github.com/ccp0101/tesseract-web-service
+A folked version from https://github.com/ccp0101/tesseract-web-service